 The very small Shopping Cart icon appears in the upper right AFTER you put an item in the cart.
 If your browser does not display a black "ADD TO CART" rectangle, you can pay by check.
-To enroll & pay by check, use the use the Pay by Check Form.
+If you must pay by check, use the Pay by Check Form to enroll.

 Instructor: John Lorimer